skanikasaini6/KDD_Project/README.md

 ***Business Understanding:***

 Our dataset is focused on predicting weekly sales from data collected from 45 Walmart stores.
 There are different predictors that can have an effect on our target variable.
 Usually, during holidays people go out more for grocery shopping, so sales are expected to increase during those holiday weeks.
-We will explore what kind of correlations does this particular predictor have on our target variables.
-We would also like to know if the unemployment rate around a particular store has any drastic effect on the sales of that store.
-Unemployment can be a major factor as people with low income might tend to contribute lesser to the sales as they will buy limited and cheaper products.
-One of the most interesting insights in the dataset would be looking at how markdowns will play a role with the weekly sales.
+We explored what kind of correlations does this particular predictor have on our target variables.
+One of the most interesting insights in the dataset to look at was how markdowns play a role with the weekly sales.
 Markdowns are nothing but promotional sales for different time periods.
 Naturally the sales for these time period is going to be higher and will profit the stores.

 ***Data Understanding:***

-The main objective is to forecast weekly sales for each department in 45 Walmart stores located in different regions and also to carry out statistical testing and validation of the models which features DataPreprocessing, Exploratory Data Analysis, modeling on train dataset.
+The main objective was to forecast weekly sales for each department in 45 Walmart stores located in different regions and also to carry out statistical testing and validation of the models which features DataPreprocessing, Exploratory Data Analysis, modeling on train dataset.

 1. Features.csv
 2. Stores.csv
 3. Train.csv

-Features: Dataset Contains historical data of 45 stores in different regions for a period of 2 years.
+Features: Dataset contains historical data of 45 stores in different regions for a period of 2 years.
 It includes major markdown events that happen throughout the year like Christmas, Labour Day, Thanksgiving, Super bowl.
 Other features like IsHoliday, Date, Fuel_Price can be used in Hypothesis.
            For Example the effect of sales during holiday seasons on each store on a weekly basis

 Stores: Dataset contains information on 45 stores like Type of store and Size(in sqft) of the store.